ndrewtl/airspace-jekyll/_posts/2017-03-15-mixed-models.md

 summary(mixed.lmer)
 ```

-Once we accounted for the mountain ranges, it's obvious that dragon body length doesn't actually explain the differences in the test scores.
+Once we account for the mountain ranges, it's obvious that dragon body length doesn't actually explain the differences in the test scores.

 Keep in mind that the random effect of the mountain range is **meant to capture all the influences of mountain ranges on dragon test scores** - whether we observed those influences explicitly or not, whether those influences are big or small *etc*.
 It could be many, many teeny-tiny influences that, when combined, affect the test scores and that's what we are hoping to control for.